LoStack/LoStack-Setup/readme.md

 The main requirements are:
  - A host Linux OS with a static IP with support for Docker and the Docker Compose plugin
  - Basic DNS access, you need to be able to (best to worst):
-    - Create a DNS record on your router to point LoStack's hostname to its IP address (easiest, not all routers support it)
+    - Create a DNS record on your router to point LoStack's hostname to its IP address (easiest, but not all routers support it)
     - ***OR***
     - Add LoStack as a secondary DNS to your router
     - ***OR***